 (3) Eligibility Criteria.
 Eligibility for child care financial assistance through the DTA related child care program shall be determined by DTA and verified by the Family Access Administrator based on the parent's DTA or TAFDC status, as described in 606 CMR 10.05(3)(a) and (b).

-(a) TAFDC Families.
+(a) TAFDC or SNAP Families.
 The child care referral is sufficient documentation that the parent is eligible for child care financial assistance for each child included in the referral.
 Family Access Administrators shall verify the identity of the parent(s) listed on the child care referral issued by DTA, in accordance with 606 CMR 10.03(1)(b).

 1. Fee Assessment.
-TAFDC families with child care referrals who currently receive TAFDC benefits from DTA shall not be charged any parent fees.
-TAFDC families with child care referrals who currently receive TAFDC benefits from DTA shall be exempt from payment of explained absences exceeding 45 days in accordance with 606 CMR 10.03(10)(i) through the end of the eligibility period.
+TAFDC or SNAP families with child care referrals who currently receive TAFDC or SNAP benefits from DTA shall not be charged any parent fees.
+TAFDC or SNAP families with child care referrals who currently receive TAFDC or SNAP benefits from DTA shall be exempt from payment of explained absences exceeding 45 days in accordance with 606 CMR 10.03(10)(i) through the end of the eligibility period.

 2. Asset Limits.
 The asset requirements established in 606 CMR 10.04(2)(a)4. shall be waived for all families referred for child care financial assistance through the DTA-related child care program.